Simon Després

-Simon Després (born July 27, 1991) is a Canadian professional ice hockey defenceman who is currently playing with Fife Flyers of the Elite Ice Hockey League (EIHL).
-He was drafted in the first round, 30th overall, in the 2009 NHL Entry Draft by the Pittsburgh Penguins and has also played for the Anaheim Ducks.
+Simon Després (born July 27, 1991) is a Canadian professional ice hockey defenceman who is currently playing with Melbourne Ice of the Australian Ice Hockey League (AIHL).
+He was drafted in the first round, 30th overall, in the 2009 NHL entry draft by the Pittsburgh Penguins and has also played for the Anaheim Ducks.
 During a game in 2015, he suffered a severe concussion that complicated his career due to recurring symptoms, forcing him to miss nearly all Ducks games to follow; out of concern for his condition, the Ducks bought him out.
 He later signed with HC Slovan Bratislava of the Kontinental Hockey League, before attempting to return to the NHL via the Montreal Canadiens who assigned him to the Rocket, their AHL affiliate.

 Playing career

 As a youth, Després played in the 2004 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Laval, Quebec.